 We all know, the best days are boat days.
 There's a wonderful day trip you can take, via boat, to Sandy Island.
 You can spend the day snorkeling or try your hand at spear fishing, giving your catch to the local chef on the (very) tiny island to cook it up for you.
 Cold beers, hammock naps, and shell collecting make this a top day.

-Another great day trip is to take a little commuter plane over to the next island, St. Barts for a wonderful day of shopping and celeb sightings.
+Another great day trip is to take a little commuter plane from Anguilla over to the next island, St. Barts for a wonderful day of shopping and celeb sightings.